Already and all ready

 - I’m already here, where are you?

-‘All’ a pronoun here (referring to more that one person or object) and ‘ready’ an adjective that modifies the pronoun and means ‘available’.
+‘All’ is a pronoun here (referring to more than one person or object) and ‘ready’ is an adjective that modifies the pronoun and means ‘available’.

 - Are you guys all ready to go?